rick-roche/rickroche.com/content/posts/0002-azure-pipelines-dependabot/index.md

 - Awesome new features!
 - Bug fixes!

-It can also be quite a boring activity and can be time consuming for a team maintaining the project to run updates regularly into production.
+It can also be quite a boring activity and can be time-consuming for a team maintaining the project to run updates regularly into production.
 Fortunately tools like [Dependabot](https://dependabot.com/) exist!

 <!--more-->